Real-Fruit-Snacks/obsidian-variables/README.md

 2. Or use "Copy Current Group" to use an existing group as template
 3. New groups automatically populate with template variables

+### Hover Tooltips

+**View variable values instantly** without opening the Variable Manager:
+- **Hover over variables**: Place your cursor over any `$VariableName` in your notes
+- **Instant display**: Variable values appear in a tooltip after a brief delay
+- **Status bar tooltips**: Hover over the status bar to see all variables in the active group
+- **Works everywhere**: Tooltips work in editor view, reading view, and preview mode

 ## 🏷️ Multi-Group Management

 ### Group Operations